nerthul11/GodhomeRandomizer/ReadMe.md

 # Godhome Randomizer

-A Randomizer add-on for Godhome elements.
+A Randomizer add-on for Godhome checks.

 ## Description